Is IVF painful?

 During this time, you will inject yourself with two or more subcutaneous medications every day.

-The subcutaneous injections themselves are relatively painless because the needle used is very small.
+The subcutaneous IVF injections are relatively painless because the needles used are tiny.

 These symptoms are more of an annoyance rather than physical pain.